Jon Stewart Ph.d., Dr.

 |||||||

-Just Published: A History of Hegelianism in Golden Age Denmark Vol. 1: The Heiberg Period: 1824-1836 2nd Revised and Augmented Edition This
+Recent Publications and Other News Just Published: Vol. 1: The Heiberg Period: 1824-1836 2nd Revised and Augmented Edition This

 is the first of a three-volume work dedicated to exploring the influence of